 b.
 1964, Lilienthal, West Germany

 Josephine Meckseper was born in 1964 in Lilienthal, West Germany.
 After graduate studies at the Hochschule der Künste in Berlin (1986–90), she received an MFA from California Institute of the Arts, Valencia (1990–92).
-In her practice, which encompasses film, photography, and installation, Meckseper challenges conventional significations of familiar cultural imagery and the systems of circulation and display through which they acquire meaning.
-By conflating art objects with commodities, Meckseper works to reveal suppressed similarities between fashion, politics, and retail, thereby questioning the often arbitrary way in which value is created.
+In her practice, which encompasses film, photography, and installation, Meckseper challenges the conventional meanings of familiar cultural imagery and the systems of circulation and display through which they acquire signification.
+By conflating art objects with commodities, she draws a direct correlation to the way our consumer culture impacts cultural production.

-Meckseper was the subject of a retrospective at the Kunstmuseum Stuttgart, Germany (2007), and has been the focus of solo exhibitions at such venues as the Migros Museum für Gegenwartskunst, Zurich (2009); Blaffer Art Museum, University of Houston (2009); and Ausstellungshalle zeitgenössische Kunst Münster, Germany (2009).
-Her work has been featured in many group exhibitions worldwide, including the Lyon Biennial, France (2005); Media Burn, Tate Modern, London (2006); Whitney Biennial (2006, 2010); Moscow Biennial (2007); Prospect New Orleans (2008); and Sharjah Biennial, United Arab Emirates (2011).
+Meckseper’s work was the subject of a retrospective at the Kunstmuseum Stuttgart, Germany (2007), and has been the focus of solo exhibitions at such venues as the Migros Museum für Gegenwartskunst, Zurich (2009); Blaffer Art Museum, University of Houston (2009); Ausstellungshalle zeitgenössische Kunst Münster, Germany (2009); and the Parrish Art Museum, Water Mill, New York (2013).
+Her work has been featured in many group exhibitions worldwide, including the Lyon Biennial, France (2005); Media Burn, Tate Modern, London (2006); Whitney Biennial (2006, 2010); Moscow Biennial (2007); Prospect New Orleans (2008); Sharjah Biennial, United Arab Emirates (2011); Taipei Biennial (2014); and most recently America Is Hard To See, Whitney Museum of American Art, New York, and Storylines: Contemporary Art at the Guggenheim, Solomon R. Guggenheim Museum, New York (both 2015).
 In 2012, she was commissioned by the Art Production Fund to present Manhattan Oil Project, an outdoor kinetic installation with life-size oil pumps, in an empty lot near Times Square.
 Meckseper lives and works in New York.